2026 Conference

 All presenters will receive complimentary coffee, snacks, and lunch on both days of the conference.
 Additionally, presenters will receive a conference swag bag and an invitation to submit a full paper for a peer-reviewed collection (to be published by an international academic publisher, TBD).

 Full paper submission (optional): The deadline for submission is tentatively scheduled for early autumn 2026.
+Instructions TBA.

 Program committee